joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

 _Note: You can expand the Agent Job to see the steps of the job, I hid it as it revealed subscription ID information etc during the deployment._

 ![Azure DevOps - badasscloud.com DNS deployment](/uploads/azure-devopsdeployment-azurebicep.gif "Azure DevOps - badasscloud.com DNS deployment")

+Remember to update your nameserver records for your domain to point towards the nameserver entries in the Azure DNS zone resource, to use Azure DNS!

 #### Edit the Bicep file